robertpeteuil/terraform-installer/README.md

 ---

 The **terraform-install** script automates the process of downloading and installing Terraform.
-In essence, it automates the installation of an automation tool.

 This provides a ideal method for installation on new hosts, installing updates and even downgrading if necessary.
-By default, the latest version is installed, but a specific version can be specified using `-i`.
+By default, the latest version is installed or a specific version can be specified using `-i`.

 ### Official Installation Process